 To tighten the rear axle on all aluminum and steel Canfield MTB frames, simply loosen the pinch bolt on the non-drive side drop out, then tighten the main axle hand tight.
 Last step is to lightly tighten the pinch bolt.
 This does not take much pressure and is used as a secondary measure to keep the rear axle from coming loose in riding.

 What are the torque specs for Canfield frame pivot bolts?
-How come you do not recommend a torque setting?

 Most suspension pivot points on Canfield frames incorporate bolts that mechanically thread in and the shoulders press into place.
 The result is a VERY positive interface that rarely comes loose.
 Because of this, the bolt does not solely rely on threads for engagement.
 The "shoulder" of the bolt is part of the connection to the frame.
 The last 3/4 turn is press fitting the axle into the frame.
 Because of this tight tolerance, the torque specs can vary depending on fit and the amount of grease or dirt.
 This why we recommend “hand tight.”
 We recommend a small amount of thread-locker on the threads, and light grease on the bolt itself.